Apoorva7506/Php-and-SQL-project/README.md

 # Php-and-SQL-project
-## This is an ecommerce website made using php, sql and frontend technologies.
+## This is an elegant ecommerce website made using php, sql and frontend technologies.

 - store contains database files.